 Hello.
 I'm Rich.
-I make websites and other such digital bits & pieces.
+I make websites and other digital products.
 I tend not to do it all myself though, so mainly I concentrate on user research, information architecture, user experience design, visual design and prototyping.

 Skills & Experience

-I'm currently User Experience Manager at the price comparison site MoneySuperMarket.com.
+I'm currently a Senior User Experience Manager at the price comparison site MoneySuperMarket.com.
 I lead a team of UX and UI designers along with prototypers to build customer centric, innovative, data driven digital products across the MoneySuperMarket domain.
 Prior to that I was Head of Interactive for award winning digital agency KMP Digitata based near Manchester.
 Before that I was a lead front-end developer working in the UK and Australia.
 For a full breakdown of my employment history, see my LinkedIn profile.

-My role involves working with a team of analysts, designers and developers to create, innovative, effective digital solutions for our products.
-We then work closely with the technical team to ensure the experience is just as we've envisaged in a lean, test and learn agile environment.
+My role involves working with a team of analysts, researchers, designers and developers to create innovative, effective digital solutions for our products.
+We then work closely with the technology teams to ensure the experience is just as we've envisaged in a lean, test and learn agile environment.
 Part of the process involves facilitation of workshops and design sprints and being an advocate for Lean methodologies and design thinking across the business.

 Key skills include: